amandeepmittal/amanhimself.dev/src/pages/now.md

 ---

-> Looking for more information about me, or my past work experience, see the [About](/about) page.
+> Looking for more information about me, or my past work experience?
+See the [About](/about) page.